oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 ## Configure Voyager as Load Balancer for WLS Domains
 We'll demonstrate how to use Voyager to handle traffic to backend WLS domains.

-### 1. Install some WLS Domains
+### 1. Install WLS Domains
-Now we need to prepare some backends for Voyager to do load balancer.
+Now we need to prepare some backends for Traefik to do load balancing.

 Create two WLS domains:
 - One domain with name 'domain1' under namespace 'default'.